btkcodedev/jobify-scraper/README.md

 ### Jobify - A scraper for job search

-_Simply jobify is a python3 powered script which scrapes from career site_
+_Jobify is a python3 powered script which scrapes from career site_

 Currently supported sites:
 1. Spotify